JamitLabs/Accio/README.md

 That's why Accio was designed as the all-in-one tool for any improvements you might need for managing dependencies using Carthage.
 It's explicitly open for new features from the community as long as they improve aspects of dependency management for the Apple developer community.
 Also, the implementation of Accio is pretty straight-forward, without the need to learn any reactive programming.

-Also the core of Accio was designed to use [SwiftPM](https://github.com/apple/swift-package-manager) as much as possible because we think it will at some point replace the need for an extra dependency manager completely.
+Additionally, the core of Accio was designed to use [SwiftPM](https://github.com/apple/swift-package-manager) as much as possible because we think it will at some point replace the need for an extra dependency manager completely.
 Until that time, making an open source project "Accio compliant" basically means adding a manifest file that exactly matches that of `SwiftPM`.
 This way Accio is trying to fill the gap between now and the time when Xcode properly supports `SwiftPM` for Apple platform projects (which we guess to be at WWDC 2020) and most Accio compatible projects might already be compatible out of the box when the time comes.

 </details>